fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/spinw.rst

 .. literalinclude:: ../../../../examples/benchmark_problems/SpinW/PCSMO_at_001_data.txt

 .. note::
-The SpinW file format requires you to have ran the benchmark problem in Horace using :code:`fit()` and :code:`simulate()` successfully.
-Here are some relevant links on how to run `Multifit <https://pace-neutrons.github.io/Horace/unstable/manual/Multifit.html />`__ , `Advanced Multifit <https://pace-neutrons.github.io/Horace/unstable/manual /Advanced_Multifit.html />`__ and `Tobyfit <https://pace-neutrons.github.io/Horace/unstable/manual/Tobyfit.html />`__ problems as well as
+The SpinW file format requires you to have run the benchmark problem in Horace using :code:`fit()` and :code:`simulate()` successfully.
+Relevant links on how to run this are: `Multifit <https://pace-neutrons.github.io/Horace/unstable/manual/Multifit.html />`__ , `Advanced Multifit <https://pace-neutrons.github.io/Horace/unstable/manual /Advanced_Multifit.html />`__ and `Tobyfit <https://pace-neutrons.github.io/Horace/unstable/manual/Tobyfit.html />`__ problems as well as